chri-aagnes/ML_from_scratch/Dataloader/README.md

 My main interest here is to learn more about hardware for machine learning.
 How does the interaction between the cpu and gpu really work?

+Order of operations:

+1. Load data
+2. Apply shuffling (if any)
+3. Apply transformations (if any)
+4. Create batches
+5. Prefetch data for next batch (while the current batch is being processed)

-Update: so unfortunately since I have a Mac Intel chip, I will not be able to access the GPU and experiment with how to move data between the CPU and GPU efficiently.
+Update 02/07: so unfortunately since I have a Mac Intel chip, I will not be able to access the GPU and experiment with how to move data between the CPU and GPU efficiently.
 However, even though I am only using the CPU, I will still be able to experiment with other techniques such as prefetching.
+Note that the implemented prefetching will follow regular strides, i.e. consecutive memory accesses with a stride length s.